- What you say isn’t always important, but tone in your writing is key

 We hope her health will improve quickly, so she will soon be able to assist with the police investigation, so we can all put this regrettable incident behind us.

 우리는 대사 부인이 하루속히 건강을 회복하고 경찰 조사에 협조하여, 이 같은 불미스러운 일이 마무리 되기를 바라는 바이다.

-The revised English apology is certainly more neutral and looking at the first version, I can see why.
-As stated earlier, it’s not always what you say, but how you say it.
+The revised English apology is certainly more neutral, and looking at the first version, I can see why.
+As stated earlier, it’s not always what you say but how you say it.

 Though not perfect, the revised version is closer in tone to a proper Korean apology.
 My wife added that if the current version of the apology had been posted initially, there likely wouldn’t have been nearly as much uproar.
 Reviewing the original English and Korean apologies, the embassy would’ve done well to have chosen their words much more carefully.

 Language can convey more than just literal meaning.
 Selecting your words with care can influence the perception of your brand.
 Overly casual language can undermine your attempt to appear professional and sophisticated.
 Want to appear friendly and approachable?
-Choosing the wrong synonym from the dictionary may come across as cold or distant.
+Choosing the wrong synonym from the thesaurus may come across as cold or distant.
 Getting the language on your page perfect is no easy task.

 It is unlikely you would offend visitors to your site so much that they’d leave and never come back.
 But several errors in tone might cause you to lose a sale.
 You may come across as too strong or too informal—without intending to.
 If your word choice contradicts your tone, you may confuse your customers.
 Consider these as some of the many reasons to use a professional English copywriter or proofreader.
 Not only will your copy be free of errors, but the tone of your page will also be on brand.